paytrail/documentation/content/legacy/e1-interface/fields.md

 #### `PRESELECTED_METHOD`
 **Type:** `Number[2]`

-If payment method selection is done in the webshop, payment method is delivered in this field.
+If payment method selection is done in the website, payment method is delivered in this field.
 Check the available payment methods from [**this**][methods] page.

 #### `MODE`
 **Type:** `Number[1]`